webrtc-rs/apprtc/docs/design/apprtc-signaling-architecture-design.md

 ### 9.3 Room ID format: tagged UUIDv8, rendered base64url

 **V2 room IDs become UUIDs; client IDs stay `u64`.**

+> **Status.** The type change is *implemented*: V2 room ids are UUIDv8 values minted by the service, rendered
+> base64url-unpadded in links and browser JSON, carried as 16 bytes over gRPC, and validated on the way in (§3.1, §8.1).
+> What is **not** implemented is the interior layout below — the node tag and the expiry.
+Today all 122 free bits are
+> random, which is exactly the `T = 0` case of this section: routing has nothing to read out of the id yet, so a
+> multi-node deployment would still need §9.2 hashing.
+Adopting §9.9 means reserving those bits *before* the first link
+> is minted, since the widths cannot change afterwards.

 The structure must live inside the UUID rather than as a prefix bolted onto it, and RFC 9562 reserves **version 8** for exactly this — an application-defined layout with only the version and variant bits fixed.
 Its three custom fields map